 Maybe.
 Paint and a fungistatic coating are not the same thing.
 Fungistatic coatings, which is what the industry uses has properties that prevent mold growth.
 The better coatings have 10 year warranty.
 Normal paint is not fungistatic and paint has a number of organic compounds that mold can and will grow on.
 If you see a coated surface, ask for the paperwork.
 We have remediated a number of crawlspaces and attics where the wood was white, mold was said to be remediated, yet mold was found growing on the surface.
 Clearly the white coating was not fungistatic.

 Q. How is mold removal performed?
 (Mold Remediation)

-Mold removal in New Jersey & Pennsylvania, is also known as mold remediation, it is based on eliminating mold and its spores from your property.
+Mold removal in New Jersey, Delaware & Pennsylvania, is also known as mold remediation, it is based on eliminating mold and its spores from your property.
 Mold remediation is not killing the mold, as dead mold spores are still be irritants.
 Mold removal protocol varies for each particular situation but is based on a basic foundation of the following:

 - Isolation of working area (mold containment).

 - Control airborne spores that will be disturbed during remediation.

 - Cleaning and transporting of contents (removal of mold contaminated media).